No need to break the bank for winter fun in Toronto. Layer up and let Toronto show you what winter in the city has to offer.

 Where: Nathan Phillips Square

-Nathan Phillips Square is the perennial skating spot in the city, where you can skate in front of City Hall and grab a hot cocoa afterwards.
+Nathan Phillips Square is the city's most iconic skating spot.
+You can skate in front of City Hall and grab a hot cocoa afterwards.

 Winter hike 'til your heart's content in Rouge Park